-Remark 6.10.6.
-This also provides us with a method for sampling from a simple SCM that satisfies the assumption in Proposition 6.10.5.
+Remark 6.12.6.
+This also provides us with a method for sampling from a simple iSCM that satisfies the assumption in Proposition 6.12.5.
 The solution to equation (42) can be obtained by iterating the updates until convergence.